cynotebo/KM-Workshop/Module 2.md

 1) Leverage facets to show the diseases and their counts that are mentioned in the corpus of search results
 2) Filter documents that refer to a specific disease

-To do this, we will leverage a custom built Azure Functions that will be called by Cognitive Search with the text from the underlying document.
+To do this, we will leverage a "[Custom Skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-web-api)" built using Azure Functions that will be called by Cognitive Search with the text from the underlying document.
 The function will process this text and respond with the entities found in that text.
 These entities will then be stored in a separate Azure Search Collection field.

 ## Creating the Azure Function